 - Lupin III drives a Mercedes-Benz SSK throughout the series; less than forty were made, and most found nowadays are replicas using components from the original vehicles.
 Hilariously, it often becomes a Chronically Crashed Car, which might explain why the other car usually associated with Lupin is the far more common Fiat 500.

-- Rally Vincent's 1967 Shelby GT 500 qualifies, since it has the 425 horsepower 427 engine, installed in an unknown but very small number of the total production.
-With a total production of just over 2000 cars, it probably also qualifies just on being a GT 500 alone.
+- From Gunsmith Cats, Rally Vincent's 1967 Shelby GT500 qualifies, since it has the 425 horsepower 427 engine, installed in an unknown but very small number of the total production.
+With a total production of just over 2000 cars, it probably also qualifies just from being a GT500.

 - "Cherry" in car-guy terms means a particularly well-preserved or well-customized example.
 Rarity has nothing to do with it - a late model Civic can be "cherry".

-- But played straight in A Dame to Kill For, where Damien Lord owns a Tucker, which is stolen by Marv and used as the getaway car (abandoning Dwight's Mustang in the process).
+- But played straight in A Dame to Kill For, where Damien Lord owns a Tucker 48, which is stolen by Marv and used as the getaway car (abandoning Dwight's Mustang in the process).
 So far, this is the only Tucker to appear, though.